aiswaryasankar/website/_posts/2018-12-30-where-lunch.md

 Once I know the probability that there are a certain number, $$k$$ people going to get food I then need to determine the expected number of restaurants they visit.
 Now each of these $$n$$ people individually choose the restaurant they want to eat at with equal probability.
 If two people choose the same place, the expected number of places they visit remains the same.
 Given that the group splits off to get food from their desired location, <b><i>how can we compute the expected number of restaurants they visit?</i></b>
 <br><br>
 <h3>The Poisson</h3>
 Let's start by tackling the first question.
 We need a way to compute the probability that at a given moment of time there are $$n$$ people present and they arrive at a rate of $$\lambda$$ per hour.
 How can we model this?
 We can first think of drawing this out as a graph.
 Each state represents the number of people in lab.
-Once again we don't have discrete transition probabilityes, but instead we have the probability of transitioning as a function of time.
+Let's make the assumption that once a person arrives, they don't leave until after lunch.
+Also once again we don't have discrete transition probabilities; instead we have the probability of transitioning as a function of time.

 <br>
 ![Poisson MC](/stock_images/ctmc_poisson.png){:style="float: center;margin-left: 150px; margin-top: 7px :height="550px" width="450px" :class="img-responsive"}